jbiddulph/safehouse/DOMAIN_PARKING_SETUP.md

 1. Remove your domain from the `parkedDomains` array in `server/middleware/domain-parking.ts`
 2. Redeploy
-3. Your domain will now show the full MySafehouse application
+3. Your domain will now show the full MySafeHouse application

 ## Alternative: Subdomain Parking